MohammadAljadayh/reading-notes/401/read03.md

 ------------------------------------------------------------------------------------------------------
 # Preview
 > Which 3 things had you heard about previously and now have better clarity on?
-- ore About status Codes
+- more About status Codes
+- deployment on herouko
+- basic of backend
 > Which 3 things are you hoping to learn more about in the upcoming lecture/demo?
 - More A bout Middle Ware
 - SQL as DataBase